Modern, lively, and famously fashionable, spending one day in Milan isn’t quite like spending a day in any of Italy’s other popular tourist cities!

-Most tours that cover the highlights of Milan in one day will include a visit to The Last Supper along with the bulk of the other sights on this one day in Milan itinerary, and though this is the most expensive option of the three, you do get more value for your money than simply booking a tour of The Last Supper only.
+Most tours that cover the highlights of Milan in one day will include a visit to The Last Supper along with the bulk of the other sights on this one day in Milan itinerary.

-This tour includes The Last Supper and a full walking tour of Milan.
+This popular tour (offered by one of our favorite tour companies in Italy) includes The Last Supper and a full walking tour of Milan!

-The sights listed in this one day in Milan itinerary are all within walking distance of each other, and we didn’t use any other type of transportation to get between them.
+With the exception of the Navigli District, the attractions listed in this one day in Milan itinerary are all within walking distance of each other, you likely won’t need any other type of transportation to get between them.

-Whether you’re entering and leaving the city by train or plane (and it’s probably one or the other), you’ll likely be going through Milano Centrale Station–lucky you, because it’s one of the most beautiful train stations we’ve ever seen!
+Whether you’re entering and leaving the city by train or plane (and it’s probably one or the other), you’ll likely be going through Milano Centrale Station–and lucky you, because it’s one of the most beautiful train stations we’ve ever seen!